Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Supplementary Materials: Proofs of Lemmas and Theorems

 \section{Supplementary Materials: Proofs of Lemmas and Theorems}

 In this section, we provide detailed proofs of the Lemmas and Theorems stated in the main text.
-There are additional Lemmas presented here that are not stated in the main text, but are still beneficial in support of our Theorems.
 Before presenting the proofs, we (re-)introduce notation that will be used throughout the proofs.